How can organizations and L&D professionals provide a fun, interactive, and engaging learning environment? By using gamification in training.

 Makes learning fun

 Teams can have negative associations with traditional training.
 People are constantly asking themselves, “Why is this necessary?” and “What am I taking away from this?”
-With gamification in training, teams can actually having fun while learning.
+With training gamification, teams can actually have fun while learning.
 This keeps everyone more engaged and more likely to recall what they have learned on the job.